-While the formulas used in each of the Leveraged Momentum strategies are proprietary, the actions taken for two of the strategies and the current Optimum Mix are listed on each issue of the free newsletter.
+While the formulas used in each of the Leveraged Momentum strategies are proprietary, the actions recently taken for all four strategies and the current Optimum Mix are listed on each issue of the free newsletter.
 The FANGA Momentum and Leveraged Index strategies and the Optimum Mix require evaluation (and any indicated trading) every sixth trading day (the day the newsletter is sent).
 Leveraged Trends and Leveraged Bands require evaluation (and any indicated trading) every trading day if implemented outside the Optimum Mix.
 However trades are rarely indicated more than 3-4 times per month for any of the strategies.
 If you would like to receive a simple email notification each time a trade is executed for the Leveraged Trends and Leveraged Bands strategies then please contact me and I will add you to the distribution list for those emails (separate from the distribution list for the newsletter).

 Please keep in mind that the first leveraged ETFs were launched in 2006 and most of the leveraged ETFs used in these strategies were launched in 2009 so the price data for backtesting a strategy prior to an ETF’s launch date was extrapolated using historical data for the index on which the ETF is based or for another ETF based on the same index.